Diocese of Orlando: 2000 to 2010

-Auxiliary Bishop Thomas Wenski of Miami was selected by John Paul II to replace Dorsey as bishop of Orlando in 2004.
 Wenski convoked the first synod for the diocese in 2004.
-During his tenure, Wenski created six new parishes and two missions.
+During his tenure, Wenski created six new parishes and two mission churches.
 A capital and endowment campaign raised $100 million.
+In 2006, Wenski celebrated the designation of St. Paul Church in Daytona Beach as the Basilica of St. Paul.

 The Spanish language radio station, Buena Nueva FM, and a newspaper, El Clarin, were also started.
-The United States Conference of Catholic Bishops held their spring convocation in the diocese in 2008.
+The USCCB held their spring convocation in the diocese in 2008.
 Wenski also designated 2008 as the "Year of Evangelization".

+2010 to present

-Wenski persuaded the Vatican to raise the Basilica of St. Paul in Daytona Beach and the Basilica of Mary, Queen of the Universe to the status of minor basilicas.
-In 2010, the diocese began both a $150 million capital campaign and an extensive renovation of St. James Cathedral in Orlando.
+In 2009, the Vatican raised the Mary, Queen of the Universe National Shrine in Orlando to the status of minor basilicas.
+That same year, the diocese began both a $150 million capital campaign and an extensive renovation of St. James Cathedral in Orlando.

-Benedict XVI named Wenski as archbishop of Miami in 2010.
-Reverend Richard Walsh, pastor of St. Margaret Mary Parish in Winter Park, served as diocesan administrator, until Auxiliary Bishop John Noonan of Miami was appointed by the pope that same year.
-In June 2017, Noonan attended a memorial service at St. James Cathedral for victims of the 2016 Pulse nightclub shooting in Orlando.
+Pope Benedict XVI named Wenski as archbishop of Miami in April 2010.
+Richard Walsh, pastor of St. Margaret Mary Parish in Winter Park, was elected as diocesan administrator of Orlando until the next bishop was installed.
+Auxiliary Bishop John Noonan of Miami was Wenski's replacement, nominated in October of 2010.

+In 2019, referring to the 1969 story about the moon being part of the diocese, a diocesan spokesperson stated that Noonan did not consider himself bishop of the moon or of the International Space Station.

+A man set a fire inside Queen of Peace Church in Ocala in July 2020 while the staff was preparing for mass.
+He first crashed his minivan through the front doors, spilled gasoline on the floor and ignited it, then drove away.
+The fire was quickly extinguished and no one was injured.
+The perpetrator, reportedly suffering from schizophrenia, was quickly arrested.